JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Thanks to my advisors for guiding me through this process.
 - Thank you to UTA and USDA-ARS for funding my research

 *Thanks to my advisors for guiding me through this process.
 Thank you to UTA and USDA-ARS for funding my research.
 And a special thanks to yall for listening.
-Any Questions?*
+Any Questions?
+For safety a study was published in 2024, The detector is run in short bursts.
+In a worst case senario, it was left running in a single spot for an hour.
+Within the next hour, radioactivity decreased to natural background levels.*

-## References
+## References 1

-[^1] - Yakubova et al. - 2014 - Field Testing a Mobile Inelastic Neutron Scattering System to Measure Soil Carbon.
+- Yakubova et al. - 2014 - Field Testing a Mobile Inelastic Neutron Scattering System to Measure Soil Carbon.
+- d2399-1 by USDAgov is licensed under CC BY 2.0.
+- J. Copley, Introduction to Neutron Scattering, presented at the Summer School on the Fundamentals of Neutron Scattering, NIST Center for Neutron Research, Jul.
+17, 2013.
+Available: https://www.ncnr.nist.gov/summerschool/ss13/pdf/SS2013_Lecture_Copley.pdf

+*Here are the references.*

+## References 2

+- C. J. Werner et al., MCNP User's Manual Code Version 6.2.
+Los Alamos National Laboratory Tech.
+Rep. LA-UR-17-29981, Los Alamos, NM, USA, Oct.
+2017.
+- C. R. Bates, S. R. Bolding, C. J. Josey, J. A. Kulesza, C. J. Solomon Jr., and A. J. Zukaitis, ``The MCNPTools Package: Installation and Use,'' Los Alamos National Laboratory Tech.
+Rep. LA-UR-22-28935, Los Alamos, NM, USA, Aug.
+2022, doi: https://doi.org/10.2172/1884737.
+- A. G. Kavetskiy, G. N. Yakubova, S. A. Prior, and H. A. Torbert III, ``Monte-Carlo simulations for soil content determinations on Atlas,'' SCINet Newsletter, 2024.
+Available: https://scinet.usda.gov/news/newsletter

+*Here are the references.*

+## References 3

+- R. J. Gehl and C. W. Rice, ``Emerging technologies for in situ measurement of soil carbon,'' Climatic Change, vol. 80, pp. 43--54, 2007, doi: https://doi.org/10.1007/s10584-006-9150-2.
+- L. Wielopolski, A. Chatterjee, S. Mitra, and R. Lal, ``In situ determination of Soil carbon pool by inelastic neutron scattering: Comparison with dry combustion,'' Geoderma, vol. 160, no. 3, pp. 394--399, 2011, doi: https://doi.org/10.1016/j.geoderma.2010.10.009.

+*Here are the references.*

+## References 4

+- I. Matejovic, ``Determination of carbon and nitrogen in samples of various soils by the dry combustion,'' Communications in Soil Science and Plant Analysis, vol. 28, no. 17--18, pp. 1499--1511, 1997.
+- A. Kavetskiy, G. Yakubova, S. A. Prior, and H. A. Torbert, ‘Neutron gamma analysis of soil carbon: Post-irradiation physicochemical effects’, Environmental Technology & Innovation, vol. 31, p.
+103219, Aug.
+2023, doi: 10.1016/j.eti.2023.103219.

+*Here are the references.*